 Additionally, a 96-count rack of filtered tips costs on average about 35% more than a rack of unfiltered pipette tips, with an increase in average price of $3.85 per rack.
 This might not seem like much at first sight, but the amount of pipette tips used per year makes cost savings add up.
 For example, Rockefeller Labs purchased 16,500 boxes of tips in 2019 alone, making the difference between purchasing filtered or unfiltered tips reach $2.1 million.

 When considering whether to use filtered or unfiltered pipette tips in a laboratory, skilled technicians and scientists should weigh the benefits of filtered pipette tips and decide if they are worth the increased cost.
-The positive aspects of using unfiltered pipette tips give labs one more reason to consider reusing, cleaning, and sterilizing non-filtered tips with Grenova’s products as shortages occur due to the increase in COVID-19 testing ahead.
+The positive aspects of using unfiltered pipette tips give labs one more reason to consider reusing and cleaning non-filtered tips with Grenova’s products as shortages occur due to the increase in COVID-19 testing ahead.